Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 weights of the policy using the goal observations as input.
 Note that using a HyperNetwork requires a lot of computations, it is recommended to use a smaller number of hidden units in the policy to alleviate this.
-If set to `none` the goals will be considered as regular observations.
+If set to `none` the goal signals will be considered as regular observations.

 #### Goal Signal Summary & Best Practices
  - Attach a `VectorSensorComponent` or `CameraSensorComponent` to an agent and